tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 The second point calls out to the observed behaviour of common Markdown
 compilers: warning when particular styles of Markdown will either be interpreted by differently by different compilers, or result in an unexpected conversion.

 We can try to address this by following a set of rules like the [Markdown Style Guide][].
-Moreover, automated "linting" facilities like [Remark][] can warn us when we stray from these rules, and integrations like [ALE][] can do this asynchronously as we write in [Vim][].
+Moreover, automated "linting" facilities like [Remark][] can warn us when we stray from these rules, and integrations like [ALE][] can do this asynchronously as we write Markdown in [Vim][].

-There is nothing particularly controversial here.

-Now some warnings indicate ambiguity and require us to make some decision to clarify out intent.
-Other warnings typically identify inconsistency and can only be resolved in one way, for example, inconsistent spacing or bullet markers.
+Now some of these warnings indicate ambiguity and require us to make a clarify our intent.
+Other warnings identify inconsistencies or errors that can only be resolved in one way, for example, using inconsistent spacing or bullet markers.
 The latter warnings lend themselves to automated "fixing", a process supported by [Remark][] and [ALE][] via the `ALEFix` command.

-Unlike "linting", "fixing" is a necessarily strict process.
+Unlike "linting", this "fixing" is a necessarily strict process.
 We can choose to ignore a "linting" warning, but our "fixing" routine is going to fix everything that it is set up to fix.

-If we are going to be linting and fixing in tandem, we want to ensure that:
+If we are going to be "linting" and "fixing" in tandem, we will want to ensure that:

 1. Our "fixing" routine only fixes the problems that we want it to fix.
-We don't want this routine to backslash all the square brackets in our carefully laid out checkboxes.
+We don't want this routine to, say, backslash all the square brackets in our carefully laid out checkboxes.

 2. Our "linting" routine highlights most, if not all, of the issues that are fixed by the "fixing" routine.
-We want this routine to highlight lines with checkboxes if they are are going to be "backslashed" by the "fixing routine.
+We want this routine to, say, highlight lines with checkboxes if they are are going to be "backslashed" by the "fixing routine.

-3. Our "fixing" routine does not (re)introduce Markdown that is going to be highlighted by the "linting" routine.
+3. Our "fixing" routine does not (re)introduce Markdown that is going trigger a "linting" warning.
 We don't want to convert all our unordered lists to use `-` characters for bullets when out linting routine wants to use `*` characters.

-In short, we will need to find complimentary setups for our "linting" and "fixing" routines.
+Since I want to use [Remark][] for both the "linting" and "fixing" in [Vim][], I need to find complimentary, or at least non-conflicting, configurations for both of these processes.

 ## Where to start?